 It’s all about creating the right balance in your home, and that’s where we come in to help you out.
 We’re here to show you easy and natural ways to humidify those dry rooms in your home – with just the right amount so that you don’t end up with damp air.
 It’s simpler than you think.

-One of the main reasons humidifying your room is recommended by the professionals is the fact that a lack of moisture can cause dry skin.
+One of the main reasons to humidify a room naturally is recommended by professionals is the fact that a lack of moisture can cause dry skin.
 This can worsen the symptoms of conditions like eczema, as well as allergies and asthma.
-By humidifying a room, you can alleviate the following
+When you humidify a room naturally, you can alleviate the following irritating symptoms:

 - Itchy skin